 - Calls from companies you’ve given permission to call you

 Companies that make automated or manual calls are required to search the do-not-call registry at least once every 31 days and drop drop from their call lists the phone numbers of consumers who have registered.

-It is your responsibility to subscribe to this registry and scrub your list.
-As a courtesy, we do provide scrubbing services, provided you sign up for our do-not-call list subscription.
+It is ultimately the customers’ responsibility to subscribe to the Do-Not-Call registry and scrub your list.
+As a courtesy, we do provide scrubbing services, provided you sign up for the do-not-call list subscription.
 The subscription is annual and is available on a area code basis.
 Check with your account manager for the most current pricing.

 Here are some of the links that provide a starting point for you to make sure your phone list complies with all laws:

 - CTIA Short Code Monitoring Handbook (common short code campaign guidelines updated on 1 October 2015